anarakudzan/anarakudzan/README.md

 - 👋 Hi, I’m @anarakudzan
-- 👀 I’m interested in the Java programming language
+- 👀 I’m interested in the web programming
 - 🌱 I’m currently learning in shcool
-- 💞️ I’m looking to collaborate as Junior Java developer
+- 💞️ I’m looking to collaborate as frontend developer
 - 📫 How to reach me ...

 <!---